 Have you ever wondered how different forms of mineral can be utilized by your herd?
 How do you know whether to use loose mineral vs. tubs?
-It can be difficult to know where to start, so let’s start off by examining some differences between loose mineral and lick tubs, so you can make the best decision on what form is best for managing your herd.
+There are, of course, the obvious differences in the overall delivery of the mineral, but which will best provide your herd with the mineral they need?
+It can be difficult to know where to start, so let’s start off by examining some differences between loose mineral and lick tubs, so you can make the best decision on what form is best for managing your operation.

 With the licking action a cow uses on a tub, she’s activating her salivary glands to produce more saliva.
 It ends up into the rumen, which is the first step in digestion.
 The saliva is going to help with the breakdown of her forage and better forage utilization.

 With loose mineral that cow will take a bite or lick of it and that loose mineral goes straight into the rumen.
 Without the additional saliva production, loose mineral is not quite as beneficial for enhanced digestion.

 Some cows might not touch loose mineral.
 A tub is a lot more palatable to a cow.
 Molasses, or whatever the carrier is in formula, makes it more palatable to the cow.
 She is more likely to meet her requirement because it tastes good enough for her to consume.

 Loose mineral, even when mixed with salt, may not be as palatable.
 Your cow's requirements may not be met every single day if she doesn’t like the way that it tastes.

 If she’s not able to get to the mineral you are feeding, it also might be an issue with pecking order.
 Sometimes, you might not be able to fill your loose mineral feeders as soon as they’re empty.
 Once you do, your cows might go to that loose mineral right away.
 But if only 15 out of your 100 cows gobble it up within minutes, the rest may not get their share until you fill it up again.